ikamensh/flynt/CONTRIBUTING.md

+# Running tests
+In order for imports to work, install package in editable mode in your environment with `pip install -e .` and install dev dependencies with `pip install -r requirements-dev.txt`

 # Code style
 [pre-commit](https://github.com/pre-commit/pre-commit) is used, to run code checks before committing changes.
 If you have pre-commit installed from the requirements-dev.txt simple run ``pre-commit install`` to install the hooks for this repo